jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

 ### Directory of IBM EGA Utilities

-	 Volume in drive A is OLD-EGA-UTI
+	 Volume in drive A is EGA-UTILITI

 	Directory of A:\